Fuguety/Natural-Selection-Simulator/README.md

 2 - non visual

-*All data will be stored in a json file within the data folder*
+*All data will be stored in a json file within the Helpers/Data/ folder*

 language used: